Souvenirs can be collectables, trophies, and kitsch at their kitschiest. But mostly they're reminders of good times.

 Legions of collectors have decided that early souvenirs were indeed special.
 They're collecting everything from china (early-20th-century German imports with "views" are hot) to snow globes to postcards.
 Ashtrays – which straddle that fine line between souvenirs and looted goods, depending on how much you paid for your hotel room or your meal – have become so popular that an entire book has been written on casino ashtrays.

-Almost anything can qualify as a souvenir collectible.
-"As collectibles go," says Harry Rinker, president of Rinker Enterprises in Vera Cruz, Pa., and an authority on antiques and collectibles, "souvenirs are very cheap."
+Almost anything can qualify as a souvenir collectable.
+"As collectables go," says Harry Rinker, president of Rinker Enterprises in Vera Cruz, Pa., and an authority on antiques and collectables, "souvenirs are very cheap."
 Why focus on souvenirs?
 "For one simple reason," says Rinker, who has his own formidable accumulation.
 "There's a collecting gene in our DNA.
 In some people, it's just more developed than it is in others."
 It's a way, he says, of expressing individuality in an increasingly conformist world.

 It's also a way of constantly remembering a happy past.
 In Rinker's bedroom, for example, is a shelf full of souvenirs—some are antiques, some just ordinary souvenirs – devoted to a trip to Australia.
 "Every time I look at it, I think of Australia," he says.
 "Every item on that shelf means something to me."
 Rinker is unusual in that he collects souvenirs from a variety of places.
 People generally collect objects from just one location, according to Jim Griffith, a spokesman for eBay.
 "They're celebrating one particular place," he says.